Proactive selling can help your sales team effectively connect with more prospects and get them to buy your products or services faster.

 On the other hand, proactive salespeople are actively engaging the prospects, asking questions, and making the right recommendations for them.
 This approach can make the close faster and help you grow your revenue.

-Taking a proactive approach to selling enables you to be more strategic and prepared when dealing with prospects.
+Taking a proactive approach enables strategic selling and allows you to be prepared when dealing with prospects.

 To set the tone and pace for the conversation, you need to do your research to uncover the needs of your prospects.
 The findings from your research will enable you to lay out the best answers and solutions for your prospects.